 Light: Bright light; no direct sun in summer.
 Impatiens won't bloom if they don't get enough light.
 When growing impatiens indoors, it can be challenging to find a spot where they'll get at least 4 hours of bright, indirect sun each day.
 Don't have a spot near a sunny window?
 Move your potted impatiens outdoors -- just keep it shaded from hot, direct midday sun.

 Water: Keep the soil evenly moist, but not soggy.
 Flowering plants are thirsty, and they dry out quickly in containers, so check them often.
 Impatiens will quickly wilt if they are allowed to dry out.
-They can be quickly revived though with a thorough watering.
+Although, they can be revived with a thorough watering.

 Humidity: Aim for 40% relative humidity or higher.
 Place pot on a tray of wet pebbles to raise the humidity around it.